dimpase/M2/D-language.md

   * Looking down into the "struct types" though, we see that X_struct doesn't have a type code assigned.
   * As X is never used/called/assigned again, it never receives a type declaration and is not exported.
 * Variables Y and Z are also both structs, where Y has two ints and a char as inputs, and Z just has two ints.
-  * U is defined to be Y or Z (these are different types, can create functions that pass arguments into different functions based on type.
+  * U is defined to be Y or Z (these are different types, can create functions that pass arguments into different functions based on type), declared to be a tagged union.
   * Three keywords here worth noting:
     * "when" takes variable u, and checks:
     * "if" y is of type Y, then it returns (via "do") y.a